 The system became available for use as a science instrument by the UC community during Spring 2014.

-LGS Status March 2020 The existing laser guide star system is ageing and putting out limited power for LGS operations.
+LGS Status May 2021 The existing laser guide star system is ageing and putting out limited power for LGS operations.
 This typically limits the rate at which the WFS can operate to 50 Hz.
 This limits performance and if the seeing or transparency is poor, there may not be enough laser return to operate successfully.
 Additionally, the LGS field steering for off-axis guide stars is currently disabled, though we are working on repairing the system.
 If the LGS tip/tilt star is within 7" of the science target, a 4" square box dither program is available for LGS data acquisition until full LGS field steering is repaired.

 The AO system is now a Lick Observatory facility instrument, available to the University of California astronomical community by subscription.
 Follow these links to:

 3-m Time Allocation Policy